Blog-Reference and Blog-Reference and Blog-Reference

 So far, Davidson is methodologically on firm ground.
 However, rejection is the easy part: “The problem is not just to say that something might be wrong, but to replace it by something ― and that is not so easy.”
 (Feynman) And here is the snag for Keynesians and Post Keynesian: “As will become evident, there is more agreement on the defects of orthodox theory than there is on what theory is to replace it: but all agreed that the point of the criticism is to clear the ground for construction.”
 (Nell)

 The fact of the matter is that Keynes#1 and the Post Keynesians#2 failed at construction.
-In technical terms, what has to be done is to fully replace the false Walrasian microfoundations by true macrofoundations.
-This is what a paradigm shift is all about.
+In technical terms, what has to be done is to fully replace the false Walrasian microfoundations with true macrofoundations.
+This is what a Paradigm Shift is all about.

 - money matters,

 - rational calculations regarding the future are impossible,

 - money contracts are a human institution developed to efficiently organize time-consuming production and exchange processes,